AlwynYin/AP_CSA_Answers/README.md

 # AP_CSA_Answers
 ## Answers of ap csa free response questions
 I'm currently working on ap test, and feel like uploading my answers here a good choice :)<br/>
-the answers here have all been tested<br/>
+the answers here have all been tested if possible, and if not, it will be indicated.<br/>
 Alwyn Yin
 https://github.com/AlwynYin <br/>
 personal email:<br/>